omnibor/site/content/docs/input-manifests.md

 Every Input Manifest starts with a header that provides some information about the Artifact IDs used throughout the rest of the manifest.
-Every Artifact ID includes `blob` as its object type, and `sha256` as its hash type, and _all_ Artifact IDs in a single Input Manifest must have the same hash type as all others.
-This is to ensure in the future, if Artifact IDs are ever updated to support more hash algorithms, that a single Input Manifest only uses one hash algorithm at a time.
+Every Artifact ID includes `blob` as its object type, and `sha256` as its hash type. _All_ Artifact IDs in a single Input Manifest must have the same hash type as all others.
+This is to ensure that a single Input Manifest only uses one hash algorithm at a time.
+Thus preventing conflicts if, in the future, Artifact IDs are ever updated to support more hash algorithms.

-Then we have Artifact IDs for each input artifact used to build the "target artifact" being described.
+The Input Manifest then contains Artifact IDs for each input artifact used to build the "target artifact" being described.
 These Artifact IDs are listed in lexical order.

 Each line is separated by a single newline character (`\n`) regardless of the user's current platform.
 This is because we need these Input Manifests to always be bit-for-bit identical regardless of where they're derived.

-The one additional wrinkle is that if an input artifact itself has an Input Manifest, we can include the Artifact ID of the input artifact's Input Manifest as well.

-_This_ is a key part of the secret sauce of OmniBOR, which we'll explain in the next section.
+If an input artifact itself has an Input Manifest, the Artifact ID of the input artifact's Input Manifest is also included.
+This is denoted by appending the input Artifact's ID with `⎵manifest⎵` followed by the input artifact's Input Manifest ID followed by the single newline character discussed above.
+See the right side of line 4 in the example above. _This_ is a key part of the secret sauce of OmniBOR, which we'll explain in the next section.

 ## From Input Manifests to Artifact Dependency Graphs

-There are two key ideas that we've not discussed yet which turn OmniBOR from a lightweight method for listing IDs of input files and turn it into a Merkle tree for a software artifact's complete dependency tree:
+There are two key ideas that turn OmniBOR from a lightweight method for listing IDs of input files into a Merkle tree for a software artifact's complete dependency tree:

 - Input Manifests record Artifact IDs of their inputs and (if available) their inputs' own Input Manifests